jmofyi/pastorjeremiah/_posts/2019-02-22-how-to-become-succesful.md

 ---
-title: How to become succesful
+title: How to be succesful
 description: Don't wait to live your dream
 image: ''
 tags: